Translational Research Support Core

 Translational Research Support

-The Translational Research Support Core (TRSC) plays a key role in the research pursued in CEED by supporting the design and implementation of innovative “research that matters” for communities in NJ and beyond.
-TRSC offers expertise on planning and conducting research across the NIEHS translational research framework. .
-Informed by basic laboratory research within CEED and concerns of community members, TRSC facilitates research through the design and execution of:
+The Translational Research Support Core (TRSC) plays a key role in the research pursued in CEED by supporting the design and implementation of innovative “research that matters” for residents of NJ and beyond.
+TRSC offers expertise on planning and conducting research across the NIEHS translational research framework.
+Informed by basic laboratory research within CEED and concerns of residents , TRSC facilitates research through the design and execution of:

 • population/observational epidemiology,